Microsoft Word Technical Writer

 When it comes to writing the individual sections, I will make sure your content explains ‘why’ and ‘when’ as well as ‘how to’.
 I’ll also make sure the content reads well and the flow guides the reader through each stage of the learning process, so that they can achieve their goals.

-To hire me as your Microsoft Word technical writer, click the button below and get in touch.
-Just let me know about your project and the timescales and I'll get back to you as soon as possible.
+To hire me as your Microsoft Word technical writer, click the button at the bottom of the page to get in touch.
+Just let me know about your project and the timescales and I’ll get back to you as soon as possible.

 Casual Word users tend to use direct formatting, and it can cause a lot of problems in larger documents.
 What sort of problems?
 Take these for starters:

 - Inconsistencies as people tend to apply slightly different settings as and where needed.

 - Slow performance.
 There’s more formatting information needed in the document, so it becomes slower to work with.

 - No auto-generated table of contents.
 Word can create a table of contents automatically, but to do that, it needs styles.
 No styles, no toc.

 - There’s also the issue of the amount of time and effort it takes to apply the formatting.
 It takes so much longer to apply direct formatting in every section.